littlex2015/bios611-project1/report.md

 <img src="images/Num_views.png">

-It is obvious that all categories show a normal distribution, The views at some categories, such as gaming,education, travel and evenent are stables, which means that views in these categories tend to watch/ subscribe to the same channels and don't change their perefences very often.
+It is obvious that all categories show a normal distribution, The views at some categories, such as gaming,education, travel and event are stables, which means that views in these categories tend to watch/ subscribe to the same channels and don't change their perefences very often.
 We can conclude that the entertainment and music have high potential growth while education and gaming have low potential growth.
 This leads to a suggestion that a new youtuber should create a channel related to music or entertainment.

 Next, Let's look at Like/Dislike ratio of videos in each categories to get a picture of the videos with the best public reception.